 Cat Product Photos

-The image of Miranda (below) used the burn tool around the edges, and the dodge tool to highlight the cat treats we received from Santa Paws.
-See how they stand out?
+Here’s an example.
+This image of Miranda (below) uses the burn tool around the edges, and the dodge tool to highlight the treat packets.
+See how the packets are just a little bit brighter?
+The changes are subtle.

 Family and Friends Portraits

-Your cat and human portraits may be spontaneous and you don’t think about camera settings until later.
-As long as you aim to work with good light or the best you can get it will not be hard to adjust shadows or highlights.
+Your cat portraits may be spontaneous, you might not think about camera settings until later.
+If this is the case, don’t worry.
+As long as you try to work with good light it will not be hard to adjust shadows or highlights using dodge or burn.

-In a portrait, you work hard to focus on sharp eyes.
+Remember that in a portrait, you aim to focus on sharply focused eyes.
 If you succeed with good eye definition your viewers will forgive you almost everything.

 Sometimes Your Photo Can’t Be Rescued

 No matter how hard you try, there are times when nothing will work.
-When this happens you just have to swallow hard, keep calm, and carry on.
+When this happens you just have to swallow hard, keep calm, and edit on.

-I have tried to sharpen it, lighten it but nothing works to improve my precious moment so blurry it remains and close to my heart.
+I have tried to sharpen it, lighten it but nothing works to improve my precious moment.
+So I added a soft focus frame and left the image alone.